-2 Vogeley and Bartels, this volume, advocate a functional role account of representation, contending that it best fits the practice of cognitive neuroscience research.
+$^{^{2}}$ Vogeley and Bartels in Chapter 8 of this volume advocate a functional role account of representation, contending that it best fits the practice of cognitive neuroscience research.
 I would argue that a functional role account is not an alternative to the control theoretic framework I offer here, or even to accounts that emphasize just the causal processes generating representations or their consumption, but rather is appropriate in analyzing control systems, such as cognitive systems, in which multiple representations are deployed in complex relations to each other so as to regulate the plant.
 In such situations a major task in the analysis is to understand how the various representations relate to each other.
-However, if the whole system of representations is not grounded in causal connections to what is represented and is not employed in regulating behavior, then it is not clear why the different roles within a system serve a representational function.
+However, if the whole system of representations is not grounded in causal connections to what is represented and is not employed in regulating behavior, then it is not clear why the different roles within a system serve a representation.